The Truth About Justice ---Caylee's Justice Never Came

 Over time, I have learned that the words ‘justice for all’ in the Pledge of Allegiance to our flag means that maybe the promise implied in that pledge often is not the reality.

 The intent is there .
 We intend for everyone to be treated in a fair and equitable manner.
 But the fact is that often does not happen.
+As a matter of fact in the year 2021 those very words have become inflammatory.

 You can think of occasions that you know of in your personal life where something unjust has happened.
 Likewise you can cite cases that have made headlines where justice was not the end result at least in your opinion.